 Why you may choose not to be buried

 Having a person buried in a certain location can prove difficult when families move or live far away from the cemetery.
-However, cremation can be a less expensive option, as explained already.

 Making the right choice

 At the end of the day, everyone tends to have an underlying feeling about whether or not cremation or burial is the right option for them.
 Before making a final decision, it doesn’t hurt to research the costs and benefits (and any negatives) to ensure the right decision is made for you.

 Thinking about whether you want to be buried or cremated is one thing, but have you considered how you or your family will pay for the costs no matter which option you decide?
 Funeral insurance is one way you can help ensure your funeral costs don’t fall to your family during their time of grief.